 Assert inherent responsibility to protect and preserve the land.

 First Nations people have been using and protecting their lands since time immemorial.
 This connection to our lands is sacred.
 It defines our spirituality, laws, history, language and identity.
 We must protect and preserve the land to sustain who we are as a people.
 This inherent responsibility is passed to new generations from our ancestors and it is essential that our people’s connection to the land be re-established – especially for the next generations.
 Governance remains effective and appropriate through our connection with the spirit of the land.

 Exercise authority beyond the Indian Act.

 Our nations always had sovereignty.
 The Indian Act redefined our governance and restricted our abilities to exercise our sovereignty.
-Yet we can expand our own jurisdiction in a variety of ways: by accepting offers of delegated authority, negotiating increased jurisdiction, or by exercising the inherent right of self-governance.
-It is necessary to expand jurisdiction according to a nation’s own laws to fulfil its vision.
+We can expand our own jurisdiction in at least three ways: by accepting offers of delegated authority, by negotiating increased jurisdiction, or by exercising the inherent right of self-governance.
+To fulfil the people’s vision, it is necessary to expand jurisdiction according to their nation’s own laws.
 Whether they are assumed wholly or incrementally, jurisdiction and authority must be achieved according to the vision, priorities and mandate that comes from a nation’s citizens.
 Jurisdiction means nothing if a nation does not exercise it.

 Rule of Law

 Throughout our long history on our lands and among our people, we had laws that determined our use of the land and defined our relationships with neighbouring nations.
 Our laws were founded on our principles and values.
 The rule of law exists to reduce conflict and increase understanding between individuals, governments and businesses.
 It is critical to have a strong First Nation rule of law to create and maintain a successful business environment.
 It is established when a First Nations government assumes control by developing its own enforceable laws over its territories.
 When individuals respect and follow the laws of their land and their nation, they validate the existence of their own government.